DallanQ/citadels/QA.md

 >  Can a character build a district of any color of his choice and then collect one extra gold for having that district in his city?

 Yes, you have a choice of collecting a gold either before or after building.
+If you collect before, then you can use the money to build your district, but if you collect after, you can benefit from the district you built.

 [one-of-each-type](https://boardgamegeek.com/thread/375630/one-of-each-type)

 [is-it-allowed-for-player-to-conceal-the-quantity-o](https://boardgamegeek.com/thread/1390591/is-it-allowed-for-player-to-conceal-the-quantity-o)

 [extra-gold-ability](https://boardgamegeek.com/thread/3239069/extra-gold-ability)

+> For example if i have merchant , when i count how many green districts i own?
+At the very start of my turn?

+You can use the special ability at any time during your turn, but only once.
+(Practically before building anything if you can't afford it otherwise, after building a green district if you already had enough to build it.)

 [the-witch-and-the-ballroom](https://boardgamegeek.com/thread/982891/the-witch-and-the-ballroom)